 However, help docs can often grow out of control as new features are released and new customer questions arise.
-If you don’t have a process around how they are managed, you can end up with an unwieldy mess of information that’s difficult to navigate for customers and hard to maintain for your employees.
+If you don’t have a process around how they’re managed, you can end up with an unwieldy mess of information that’s difficult to navigate for customers and hard to maintain for your employees.

-1. Assign a Help Docs Owner
+1. Assign a help docs owner

 Having multiple people write help docs often results in duplicated content, insufficient information and an inconsistent tone of voice for the customer.
 The most important step in building your help doc strategy is to assign one individual as the point person to oversee your help docs.
 This person should be responsible for prioritizing and managing help doc articles, adding help docs for new features, and regularly updating and maintaining content.

-2. Develop an Architecture
+2. Develop an architecture

 A brain dump of “how to” questions will make it very hard for customers to navigate your help docs.
 Get a structure established early on.
-You can divide your articles by content topic, or our preferred way at Teamwork.com is to map the articles according to the user journey.
+You can divide your articles by content topic, or our preferred way at Teamwork is to map the articles according to the user journey.
 Organize help docs for each stage of user knowledge and needs: onboarding, getting started, basic functions, advanced features, and so on.

 The customer support team and sales team are on the front line when it comes to customers.
 It is important to give them a platform to share customer questions and concerns to form the basis for help doc articles.
-Here at Teamwork.com, we use Teamwork Projects to allow employees to add suggestions for updates or additions to help docs as tasks.
+Here at Teamwork, we use Teamwork Projects to allow employees to add suggestions for updates or additions to help docs as tasks.
 This gives our help doc champion insights into the most common issues faced by customers, helping them to prioritize articles.
 The Popular Tags feature in Teamwork Desk makes this easier by allowing users to quickly and easily identify the most common issues faced by the support team.